 Sleeve Gastrectomy in Dallas (Gastric Sleeve)

 For bariatric patients who are obese but are not experiencing serious medical conditions such as diabetes and heart disease, gastric sleeve or sleeve gastrectomy may be an option for weight loss surgery in Dallas.
-My New Beginning, a department of City Hospital at White Rock, offers many surgical options tailored to meet your lifestyle.
+My New Beginning, a department of My New Beginning, offers many surgical options tailored to meet your lifestyle.

-da Vinci Surgery: A Minimally Invasive Surgical Option for Gastric Sleeve da Vinci Surgery is a minimally invasive weight loss surgery option for patients considering the gastric sleeve available at City Hospital at White Rock.
+da Vinci Surgery: A Minimally Invasive Surgical Option for Gastric Sleeve da Vinci Surgery is a minimally invasive weight loss surgery option for patients considering the gastric sleeve available at My New Beginning.
 Click here and learn more about the procedure that uses the robot.

 Gastric Sleeve Surgery: The Procedure